AdobeDocs/commerce-cloud-service.en/help/cloud-guide/deploy/staging-production.md

 # Deploy to Staging and Production

 The process for deploying and going live begins with development, continues to Staging, and ends with going live in Production.
 To provide the best experience for developing, testing, and deploying your store with consistent configurations we provide an end-to-end environment solution.
-Every environment supports direct URL access to the store and Admin console and SSH access for CLI commands.
+Every environment supports direct URL access to the storefront and Admin and SSH access for CLI commands.

 When you are ready to deploy your store, you must complete deployment and testing on the Staging environment before deploying to Production.
-This section provides indepth instructions and information on the build and deploy process, migrating data and content, and testing.
+This section provides in-depth instructions and information on the build and deploy process, migrating data and content, and testing.

 ## Starter deployment flow